jdschleicher/Salesforce-Data-Treecipe/README.md

 # Salesforce-Data-Recipe

-**Salesforce-Data-Recipe** is a Visual Studio Code extension designed to streamline the process of working with Salesforce objects and data recipes.
-With easy-to-use commands, this extension helps you configure your Salesforce object directories and generate custom data trees for your Salesforce development workflow.
+**Salesforce-Data-Recipe** is a Visual Studio Code extension designed to streamline the process of generating production-like data during development in order to support building Quality in.
+This extension auto-generates a data-recipe yaml file based on what is already in the source object metadata xml of your project.

 ---

 ## Commands

-### 1. **Initiate Configuration File**
+### 1. **Salesforce Treecipe: Initiate Configuration File**
 This command initiates the creation of a configuration file that is required before using other features of the extension.

 #### How It Works:
-- Select **"Initiate Configuration File"** from the command palette.
+- Select **"Salesforce Treecipe: Initiate Configuration File"** from the command palette.
-- You will be prompted to choose the **source directory** in your codebase where Salesforce objects are stored in source format.
+- You will be prompted to type the **source directory** in your codebase where Salesforce objects are stored in source format.
+Begin typing the folder and the directories will auto-filter to match directories based on the entered text.

 Once the configuration file is generated, you can begin using the **Generate Treecipe** command.

 ---

-### 2. **Generate Treecipe**
+### 2. **Salesforce Treecipe: Generate Treecipe**
 This command generates a **Treecipe**, a structured representation of your Salesforce data, based on your configuration.

 #### Prerequisite: